flitto/express-param/README.md

 ////// ....

-// url maybe hostname/api?mnc=11&mcc=450.
+// The URL may be hostname/api?mnc=11&mcc=450.
-// if only exist mcc then results array length may be greater than 1.
+// If only mcc is present then the length of the results array may be greater than 1.

 console.log(req.headers['x-fetcher-imsi'])
 [{